nosbod18/nonrecmk/README.md

 sources := src/a.c src/b.c # or src/*.c
 ```

-This creates an executable called `main` from the source files src/a.c and src/b.c, where the src directory is relative to the `main.mk` file, not the Makefile.
-More complicated examples are given in the [examples](https://www.github.com/nosbod18/nonrecmk/tree/main/examples) directory.
+This creates an executable called `main` from the source files src/a.c and src/b.c, where the src directory is relative to `main.mk`, not the Makefile.
+A more complicated example is given in the [example](https://www.github.com/nosbod18/nonrecmk/tree/main/example) directory.

 ### Variables
 In a project file, there are a few predefined variables you can fill out. `sources`, like in the minimal example, is one of them.
 These variables have the ability to propogate up through a projects dependencies, much like CMake's `PUBLIC` and `PRIVATE` specifiers.
 Since Make does not have specifiers like that, the convention I have chosen to go with is uppercase names representing public variables, and lowercase names representing private ones.
 For example, if you had a library with the public API headers in an `include` directory and private API headers in the `src` directory, you could write